Schefflera-Arboricola/Grocery-Store-Site/README.md

 2. CRUD APIs for Product and Category management(flask restful)
 3. Proper authentication and authorization framework(flask-login)
 4. External APIs: Stripe for online payments, Twilio for OTPs
-5. Ability to search Products based on category and various other product features
+5. Ability to search Products based on category, ratings and various other product features
 6. Product recommendation systems for customers based on their previous orders and for showing similar products of a given product based on product description.

 <hr>